ravinduworks/restaurant-chatbot/README.md

     - More than 700
 - In the chat window, it displays top 5 restaurants found in a location asked by users.
 In sorted order on a scale of 1-5, 5 being the highest.
-- Over email it sends top 10 restaurants.
+- It sends top 10 restaurants over email.

 ## Technical